hurni/API_opendata.swiss/README.md

-# API_opendata.swiss
+# <How to> API_opendata.swiss

-How to use the CKAN-API of opendata.swiss for some basic reporting.
-Script creates python dictionaries and csv-files on
+How to use the CKAN-API of opendata.swiss for with python requests.
+This script can be used for some basic reporting.
+The Script creates python dictionaries and csv-files on
 - organization_slugs and political_level
 - political_level and number of packages
 - swiss federal administration departements ("ministries") and number of packages